Archive for December, 2005

 Wenner’s unique and innovative use of anamorphic perspective creates unforgettable images that combine the painted surface with its surroundings into a single composition.

-I say rediscovery because in fact I already knew several of his pictures, though I thought they belonged to Julian; actually, besides the fact that they use similar methods, it´s easy to see differences in between these two artists.
+I say rediscovery because in fact I already knew several of his pictures, though I thought they belonged to Julian; actually, besides the fact that they use similar methods, it’s easy to see differences between them.
 Both of them are figurative, and draw the contours of the shapes they paint.
-However, if Beever tends to paint contemporary and often quotidian people and objects, Wenner´s imagery is neoclassical, in between Renaissance and Baroque.
+However, if Beever tends to paint contemporary and often quotidian people and objects, Wenner’s imagery is neoclassical, in between Renaissance and Baroque.
 My favourite paintings of his are those where he works the scenography and composition in order to enhance the pathos, giving the pictures a strength that outperforms that of Beever… yet Julian has got a sense of humour, a “human touch”, which make his paintings great even when the subject is not.
 In other words: Human people in a picture by Wenner tend to become objects, statues in the picture.
 But when Beever poses with his creations, he brings them out to the world.

 Related Article: Julian Beever paints in 3D